TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 Driving: When driving, Geelong is an easy 60-minute drive along the Princes Freeway from Melbourne.
 There is no designated parking for the event so it is advised to plan ahead.

-Public Transport: V-Line services depart regularly to Geelong from Southern Cross Station, enjoy a scenic 60 minutes from Melbourne CBD.
+Public Transport: V-Line services depart regularly to Geelong from Southern Cross Station, a scenic 60-minute journey from Melbourne’s CBD.
 Arriving at Geelong Station is the most practical option, as it is only a 10-minute walk to Steampacket Gardens and the Start/Finish line.

 Flying: Melbourne and Geelong are serviced by two airports.
 Melbourne International Airport at Tullamarine is a 60-minute drive from Geelong using the connecting freeway networks.
 Avalon Airport, located 30 minutes to the north of Geelong’s city centre services domestic airlines Jetstar and internationally, AirAsia.